USS Intrepid at the pier on West 46th street. She served

 those small doorways, somewhat sideways.

-Hey, what does this lever do?
+Hey, what does

 This little galley fed 88 crewmembers!
 Don't tell